Understanding AWS(Amazon Web services) "The Cloud" Part - I - The Linux Juggernaut

 Why AWS then?

-AWS have many advantages when compared to other.
-Its way ahead than many other provides.
+AWS has many advantages when compared to other.
+Its way ahead than many other providers.
 Some of the advantages are as below.

-1)Number of Edge locations, which will give low latency.
+1)A number of Edge locations, which will give low latency.

-2)Easy and user friendly infra deploy tools
+2)Easy and user-friendly infrastructure deploy tools

-3)Fastest way to deploy infrastructure by using images and automated tools like cloud-formation.
+3)The fastest way to deploy infrastructure by using images and automated tools like cloud-formation.

 4)Hourly billing